 - Once you get down to 60 ml or less in the bottle, stop the feed altogether.

-You might notice that your baby begins to feed more during the day after you stop the night feed.
+After you stop the night feed, you might notice that your baby begins to feed more during the day.
 This improvement in daytime appetite could take another week to settle in.